Information on Survivor Options and Rights

 Sexual assault is prioritized in the emergency department.
 Within minutes of a sexual assault patient’s arrival, they should be moved to a closed environment that ensures privacy.

 Anyone at any age can consent to treatment and the evidence collection kit related to a sexual assault.
-Remember that consenting to evidence collection is two parts: consent to the collection of evidence and consent to release the evidence for testing or holding.
+Consenting to evidence collection is two parts: consent to the collection of evidence and consent to release the evidence for testing or holding.
 A minor under 13 years of age requires a parent or legal guardian, investigating law enforcement officer, or DCFS representative to release the kit to law enforcement for testing.

 People with disabilities do not need a guardian present to consent for medical treatment, evidence collection, or release of evidence for testing for sexual assault in the ER.
 However, if a survivor is unable to consent to the release of evidence for testing, an investigating law enforcement officer may release the evidence if the guardian is unavailable or unwilling to do so.